 Child in the Care of the Department means a child receiving services from the Department pursuant to a Voluntary Placement Agreement.

-Child in the Custody of the Department means a child placed in the Department's custody through court order, including an order under a Child in Need of Services (CHINS) petition, or through adoption surrender.
+Child in the Custody of the Department means a child placed in the Department's custody through court order, including an order under a Child Requiring Assistance (CRA) petition, or through adoption surrender.

 Closed Referral means that a client may be referred to a provider only by the Department, i.e., the provider may only be reimbursed by the Department for delivering the service(s) if the client was so referred.
 Compare, "Open Referral".